raphw/byte-buddy/README.md

 ```

 Note that the above `GreetingInterceptor` does not depend on any Byte Buddy type.
 This is good news because none of the classes
-that by Byte Buddy generates require Byte Buddy on the class path!
+that Byte Buddy generates require Byte Buddy on the class path!
 Given the above `GreetingInterceptor`, we can use Byte Buddy
 to implement the Java 8 `java.util.function.Function` interface and its abstract `apply` method:

 ```java